Klrfl/personal-site/src/content/journal/i-am-once-again-fixing-bugs.md

 ---
-title: I am once again fixing bugs
+title: I am once again fixing bugs (on progress)
 day: 56
-created_at: 2024-09-17T01:21:00.000Z
+created_at: 2024-09-20T08:21:00.000Z
 ---
-Like I said on (insert link here) day 53, much of the bugs in MPS are related to form validation, so it's fairly easy to fix.
+Like I said on (insert link here) day 54, much of the bugs in MPS are related to form validation, so it's fairly easy to fix.
 I implemented validation in both the frontend and the backend but only in some pages, because sometimes it is just not possible to do both without breaking the apps in some other pages.
 Let